Supervisor/supervisor/README.txt

   are defined by the combination of the 'numprocs and 'process_name' parameters in the configuration.
-By default, if numprocs and process_name are left unchanged from their defaults, the group represented by '[program:x]' will hae a single process named 'x' in it.
+By default, if numprocs and process_name are left unchanged from their defaults, the group represented by '[program:x]' will be named 'x' and will have a single process named 'x' in it.
 This provides a modicum of backwards compatibility with older supervisor releases, which did not treat program sections as homogeneous process group defnitions.

   But for instance, if you have a '[program:foo]' section with a 'numprocs' of 3 and a 'process_name' expression of